 Extracts of its root are most commonly used and sold in tablet, liquid, or powder form.

 Ashwagandha is considered an adaptogen, meaning it’s believed to help your body manage stress.
-It’s also used to combat aging, strengthen and build muscle, aid neurological disorders, and relieve rheumatoid arthritis (
+It’s also used to combat aging, strengthen and build muscle, and aid neurological disorders (

 Used for centuries in traditional medicine, it has gained recent popularity as an alternative treatment for thyroid issues.